 A Victorian Detox at Brown’s Hotel

 Do buttered scones, sugar, and strawberries dipped in heavy cream clash with your diet?
-Brown’s Hotel prepare a low carb, diet- friendly afternoon tea, and despite its omission of scones, the selection is scrumptious.
+Brown’s Hotel prepares a low carb, diet-friendly afternoon tea, and despite its omission of scones, the selection is scrumptious.
 Queen Victoria took her tea here, and in keeping with tradition, the afternoon selection is a feast fit for royalty, albeit a low-carb one.

 There’s no shortage of snacks that will tide you over until your next meal, but there’s still something special about taking your time and really enjoying the moment.
 Most of us suffer an energy lump around 4, and while you’re in London it’s the perfect opportunity to recharge and experience a truly British tradition.
 Book a vacation apartment in Knightsbridge or Chelsea and you’ll find yourself near to some of the most beautiful tea rooms in London.